UBC-NLP/COLX_565_sentiment_instructors/README.md

 __Slack Channel__: cl-565_sentiment

+---

 ## Course Learning Outcomes

-Upon completing this course, students will achieve the following learning outcomes:
+Upon completion of this course, students are expected to:

-### 1. _Become familiar with_ the foundations of sociopragmatic meaning with a focus on sentiment analysis
+1. _Become familiar with_ the foundations of sociopragmatic meaning with a focus on sentiment analysis
-Students will develop an understanding of the relationship between **sociopragmatic meaning** and **sentiment analysis** in natural language processing.
-This includes:
-- defining **sociopragmatics** and understanding its role in **sentiment and emotion analysis**.
-- distinguishing between **sentiment, emotion, and opinion mining** in computational linguistics.
-- identifying key **datasets and evaluation metrics** for sentiment analysis.
-- recognizing how **culture, domain, and context** influence sentiment expression.

-### 2. _Apply_ classical methods and large language models (llms) for sociopragmatics
+2. _Apply_ classical methods and large language models (llms) for sociopragmatics
-Students will gain hands-on experience with both **classical NLP approaches** and **large language models (LLMs)** for sentiment analysis.
-This includes:
-- implementing **traditional machine learning classifiers** (e.g., Naïve Bayes, SVM, Logistic Regression) for sentiment tasks.
-- utilizing **word embeddings** (e.g., Word2Vec, GloVe) and **contextual embeddings** (e.g., BERT, RoBERTa) for improved sentiment representation.
-- fine-tuning **transformer-based LLMs** for **sentiment classification and sociopragmatic tasks**.
-- comparing and evaluating **the effectiveness, biases, and limitations** of different NLP techniques in sentiment analysis.

-### 3. _Design_ real-world sociopragmatics systems using llms and agentic workflows
+3. _Design and develop_ real-world sociopragmatics systems using llms and agentic workflows
-Students will explore how **LLMs and AI agents** can be used to build **real-world sentiment analysis applications**.
-This includes:
-- designing **LLM-powered systems** that process sentiment from real-world data sources (e.g., social media, customer reviews, financial news).
-- utilizing **prompt engineering and Chain-of-Thought (CoT) reasoning** to enhance LLM-based sentiment predictions.
-- developing **agentic workflows** where LLMs collaborate with external tools for sentiment classification.
-- addressing **real-time processing challenges** such as **sentiment drift, domain adaptation, and multilingual variations**.

-### 4. _Enhance_ text classification with explainability and retrieval-augmented models
+4. _Enhance_ text classification with explaination and retrieval-augmented models
-Students will learn to improve sentiment analysis models using **explainability techniques** and **retrieval-augmented generation (RAG)**.
-This includes:
-- implementing **explainability methods** (e.g., SHAP, LIME, attention visualization) to interpret sentiment predictions.
-- applying **RAG-based models** to incorporate external knowledge in sentiment classification.
-- exploring **hybrid sentiment analysis models** that combine **retrieval-based and generative AI**.
-- evaluating how **interpretability and retrieval mechanisms** improve model trustworthiness and fairness.

-### 5. _Critically evaluate_ societal considerations in text classification
+5. _Critically evaluate_ societal considerations in text classification
-Students will engage in critical discussions on the **ethical and societal implications** of sentiment analysis.
-This includes:
-- identifying **bias and fairness issues** in sentiment analysis models and datasets.
-- assessing the **impact of sentiment models in multilingual and low-resource settings**.
-- discussing the **potential risks and misuse** of sentiment classification (e.g., misinformation, opinion manipulation).
-- analyzing the **environmental impact of large-scale NLP models** and strategies for sustainable AI.

 ---